mardix/sailor/examples/monorepo/README.md

 This is an example of a mono repo, where Polybox can deploy multiple apps from the same repo

-It uses Express/Node, Flask/Python to build both app
+It uses Express/Node, Flask/Python to build both app.

 ---